-When dealing with dementia, either as someone who has been diagnosed or as a care partner, it is natural to look to technology to see how it might provide assistance.
+When dealing with someone at risk of going missing, either yourself or as a care partner, it is natural to look to technology to see how it might provide assistance.
 The wide variety of possible technological solutions that are available can make it difficult to find the one that fits the best.